Monday, February 22, 2010

 Tamal de Camaron-Nayarit

 This is the first entry into La Tamalera-Diaries of a Tamale Hound.
-As many young Mexican-Americans, my first tamale came from home, at Christmas time.
-Each year my grandmother made several hundred tamales that were divided by greedy hands tugging at bags of pork,chile, and cheese tamales as the freezer door opened after Christmas dinner.
-Some family members even tried to outflank the other, striking side deals with my grandmother.
-"But grandma, she just gives them to her friends, I promise to eat every one of them."
+As many Mexican-Americans, my first tamale came from home, at Christmas time when our family gatherings counted around 30 guests and the food spread covered several large tables.
+Each year my grandmother made several hundred tamales that were divided by eager hands tugging at bags of pork, chile, and cheese tamales as the opened freezer door initiated the tamale bargaining session after Christmas dinner.
+Some family members even tried to undermine the other, trying to earn my grandmother's favor.
+"But grandma, she just gives them to her friends, I promise to eat every one of them", I whined.
 My devious plan worked and for the rest my life until now I've always been given extra tamales by my grandmother.
-"Just don't tell your sister, or your father,OK" *Wink*
+"Just don't tell your sister, or your father,OK", she'd say with a wink and a playful grin.

-My father became a tamale subcontractor each year, promising his coworkers bags of ten from my grandma's bounty.
-He's start taking requests from the guys at the Tri Valley Growers canning plant in Fremont, CA, which closed its doors a few years before he passed away back in 2002.
-Of course, only the friends of my Dad's that she really liked, kind of her own "naughty or nice" list.
-"Mmmba, pos este, no tamales for you!"
+My father became a tamale subcontractor during the holiday season, promising his coworkers bags of ten from my grandma's bounty.
+He's start taking requests each year around October from the guys at the Tri Valley Growers canning plant in Fremont, CA, which finally closed its doors a few years before he passed away back in 2002.
+Of course, only the friends of my Dad's that she really liked would receive a care package--kind of her own "naughty or nice" list.
+"Mmmba, pos este, no tamales for este hombre mugroso!"

 I remember a time when my grandmother had reached factory output levels, tirelessly working for several days.
-She accepted no help, and the one time I tried to learn, she refused.
-Her way of ensuring that I would be indebted to her forever, forced to come home each Christmas if I wanted her traditions, brought with her from Aguascalientes, when she says she was tricked into coming to America by my dearly departed grandfather.At least, that's the story she told me about 500 times.
+She accepted no help, and the one time I tried to learn, she let me make a few and then sent me packing giving no reason for my dismissal.
+It was her way of ensuring that I would be indebted to her forever--a tamale junky, forced to come home each Christmas if I wanted my fix, brought with her from Aguascalientes.

-I never photographed my grandmother's tamales, and if she ever gets behind the tamalera for one more go, I probably would keep that photo for myself, but I might share a bite with a dear friend or family member.
+I never photographed my grandmother's tamales, and if she ever gets inspired for one more go, I probably would snap a thousand pictures that I'd keep for myself, but I might share a tamal or two with a dear friend or family member.

-So, let me share some of the other amazing regional tamales I come across in my travels, and wanders around Latin America, and Los Angeles.
+So, let me share some of the other amazing regional tamales I come across in my travels, and wanders around Latin America, and Los Angeles to remember my grandmother's tradition from Mexico, Aztlan, Los Caxcánes, Tenochtitlan and the metate (volcanic stone grinder).

 Oh, and the tamales in this series are ones I will personally have eaten!
-There shall be no "planted" tamales here.
 I had these ones the other day.

 Tamales de Camaron(shrimp tamales), Nayarit,Mexico